 How to Make Blackberry Ice Cream Sandwiches:

 - First, make the blackberry jam by combining all ingredients in a small saucepan over medium low heat.
 Cook 5-10 minutes, mixing and mashing the blackberries until you have a sticky, jam consistency.
 To make a seedless blackberry jam, strain the cooked jam through a fine mesh strainer (optional).
-Let cook completely.
+Let cool completely.

 - When cooled, soften ice cream and swirl jam through it.
 Place back in the freezer.